 - 21 months of coursework

 - Classes meet 2 nights a week, which is combined with additional online instruction.
 During the summer semester, a 6-week (30 hours per week) internship practicum will be completed concurrently with classes.

 - The program is offered at Trinity's main campus in Palos Heights, Illinois

-- An LBS I certificate from the state of Illinois, an LBS II certificate in Deaf and Hard of Hearing or Visual Impairments, or a special education degree from an approved program from another state.
+- An LBS I endorsement (Pre-K through age 21) on a Professional Educator License from the state of Illinois, an LBS II license in Deaf and Hard of Hearing or Visual Impairments, or a special education degree from an approved program from another state.

 - One year of teaching experience in special education setting

 - GPA of 3.0 (on 4.0 scale) or better in your undergraduate program.